aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/how-to-create-stock-charts/create-high_low_close-chart/_index.md

 ---
-title: Create High-Low-Close(HLC) Stock Chart with JavaScript via C++
+title: Create High-Low-Close (HLC) Stock Chart with JavaScript via C++
-linktitle: Create High-Low-Close(HLC) Stock Chart
+linktitle: Create High-Low-Close (HLC) Stock Chart
 description: Learn how to create a high-low-close stock chart using Aspose.Cells for JavaScript via C++.
 Our step-by-step guide will demonstrate how to plot stock market data, including the high, low, and close prices, onto a chart for better analysis and visualization.
-keywords: Aspose.Cells for JavaScript via C++, High-Low-Close Stock Chart, Stock Market Data, Analysis, Visualization.
+keywords: Aspose.Cells for JavaScript via C++, High-Low-Close Stock Chart, Stock Market Data, Analysis, Visualization
 type: docs
 weight: 181
 url: /javascript-cpp/create-high-low-close-stock-chart/
 ---

 ## **Possible Usage Scenarios**
 The High-Low-Close (HLC) stock chart uses four columns of data.
-The first column is a category, usually a date but stock names can also be used.
+The first column is a category, usually a date, but stock names can also be used.
 The next three columns in order are for high, low, and closing prices.
-The range of price for each category is indicated by a vertical line from low to high, and closing price is shown using a tick mark extending to the right of this line.
+The range of prices for each category is indicated by a vertical line from low to high, and the closing price is shown using a tick mark extending to the right of this line.

 ![todo:image_alt_text](sample.png)

 ## **Visibility improvements in the chart**
 Sometimes, to make the chart look more intuitive, we can modify the appearance of the marker (close), or make it display on the secondary axis.

 ![todo:image_alt_text](sample2.png)

 ## **Sample Code**
 The following sample code loads the [sample Excel file](High-Low-Close.xlsx) and generates the [output Excel file](out.xlsx).